cybersafetypicks/cybersafetypicks.github.io/affiliate-disclosure.md

 permalink: /affiliate-disclosure/
 ---

-Cyber Safety Picks participates in affiliate marketing programs.
-This means we may earn a commission if you click a link on our site and make a purchase — at no extra cost to you.
+Some pages on this site may include affiliate links in the future.
+If that happens, we may earn a commission at no extra cost to you.
+We will clearly mark pages and links that include affiliate relationships.

 ## What This Means